rv-ansible/sonarqube-iac/README.md

 # sonarqube-iac
-Sonarqube for Gitlab Infrastructure As Code
+Sonarqube for Gitlab setup as Infrastructure As Code

 ### Prerequisites